ArtVIP: Articulated Digital Assets of Visual Realism, Modular Interaction, and Physical Fidelity for Robot Learning

 \section{Abstract}

-Robot learning increasingly relies on simulation to advance complex ability such as dexterous manipulations and precise interactions, necessitating high-quality digital assets to bridge the sim-to-real gap.
-However, existing open-source articulated-object datasets for simulation are limited by insufficient visual realism and low physical fidelity, which hinder their utility for training models mastering robotic tasks in real world.
+Robot learning increasingly relies on simulation to advance complex abilities such as dexterous manipulation and precise interaction, necessitating high-quality digital assets to bridge the sim-to-real gap.
+However, existing open-source articulated-object datasets for simulation are limited by insufficient visual realism and low physical fidelity, which hinder their utility for training models to master robotic tasks in the real world.
 To address these challenges, we introduce \ours, a comprehensive open-source dataset comprising high-quality digital-twin articulated objects, accompanied by indoor-scene assets.
 Crafted by professional 3D modelers adhering to unified standards, \ours ensures visual realism through precise geometric meshes and high-resolution textures, while physical fidelity is achieved via fine-tuned dynamic parameters.
 Meanwhile, the dataset pioneers embedded modular interaction behaviors within assets and pixel-level affordance annotations.
 Feature-map visualization and optical motion capture are employed to quantitatively demonstrate \ours's visual and physical fidelity, with its applicability validated across imitation learning and reinforcement learning experiments.
 Provided in USD format with detailed production guidelines, \ours is fully open-source, benefiting the research community and advancing robot learning research.
-Our project is at \href{https://x-humanoid-artvip.github.io/}{https://x-humanoid-artvip.github.io/}.
+Our data are available at: \url{https://huggingface.co/datasets/x-humanoid-robomind/ArtVIP}.